 I know from experience that stress is one of the main contributors to many illnesses.
 When I am stressed, usually during very busy times of the year at school, my eczema flairs up.
 I don’t get sick very often, but when I do…it’s when I have more stress in my life.

 I seem to usually get sick in February each year, whether from a cold or the flu.
-Both of my sons’ birthdays are in February, as well as Valentine’s day, the 100th day at school, and lots of other things going on at school during February.
+Both of my sons’ birthdays are in February, and so is Valentine’s day, the 100th day at school, and lots of other things going on at school during February.
 Not to mention that it is usually the coldest month here in North Carolina.
 I’m not spending as much time outside getting Vitamin D. Between the lack of Vitamin D and consuming more sugar than usual from the birthdays and Valentine’s day, my immune system is down more.
 Stress + lowered immune system = a recipe for disaster!

 I’ve learned that to keep my health and sanity, sometimes it’s more important to take time to relax and relieve stress than it is to get another thing checked off my to-do list.